Mike "I'm A Good Guy" Tyson dances to a new tune

 Tyson became the youngest world heavyweight champion in 1986 at age 20 and was undisputed world champion for several years.
 Convicted of rape in 1992, he later returned to the ring but added to his notoriety when he bit off a chunk of Evander Holyfield's ear in a 1997 bout.

-"I'm not drinking, I'm not getting high, I'm not womanising, I'm not doing a lot of things that I normally did," said Tyson, once nicknamed "The Baddest Man on the Planet".
+"I'm not drinking, I'm not getting high, I'm not womanizing, I'm not doing a lot of things that I normally did," said Tyson, once nicknamed "The Baddest Man on the Planet".

 "This is what I'm doing now - a responsible individual, raising a family, loving my wife."